nismod/snail/README.md

 ### C++ library

-The C++ library in `src/cpp` is under early development.
-It contains routines to quickly find intersections of lines with raster grids.
+The C++ library in `src/cpp` contains the core routines to find intersections of lines with raster grids.

+Before working on the C++ library, fetch source code for Catch2 unit testing library (this is included as a git submodule):

+    git submodule update --init --recursive

+Build the library and run tests:

+    cmake -Bbuild .
+    cmake --build build/
+    ./build/run_tests

 Run code style auto-formatting: